-Tips on Switching your cat's food... without them noticing!
+Tips on switching your cat's food... without them noticing!

 Cats are known for being creatures of habits – and this is particularly true when it comes to food.
 If you have ever tried to introduce a new dish at mealtimes, only to see your kitty turn their nose up at it, you are certainly not alone!

 Of course, there are many health benefits to having a varied diet.
 Meat and fish offer different nutrients, and some products have been enriched with vitamins and minerals.
-We are also much more conscious about the quality of ingredients in pet food, which is why some pet owners decide to switch to a premium or specialty range, or one with a high named meat content.
+We are also much more conscious about the quality of ingredients in pet food, which is why some pet owners decide to switch to a premium or speciality range, or one with a high named meat content.

 The type of food you choose also depends on the age of your cat.
 A fast-growing kitten with boundless energy, has different nutritional requirements to an adult or senior cat, which means different transitions throughout their lifetime.